Seriously, what focal lengths did Akira Kurosawa really prefer?

 Don’t let the absolute numbers fool you!
 The key takeaway is that Kurosawa used wide to mid range lenses early in his career with Academy, possibly because of the limited number of lenses available at the time.
-Then he moved on to anamorphic were he must have grappled with the idea of bringing his compositions from a spherical Academy format to the stretched anamorphic Tohoscope format.
+Then he moved on to anamorphic where he must have grappled with the idea of carrying forward his compositional style from a spherical Academy format to the stretched anamorphic Tohoscope format.
 You can see he did admirably well.

 As the video shows, his bread and butter lens was the 50mm on a 18mm-vertical sensor.
 The 75mm comes a close second.
 Here’s how the 50mm would relate to some common formats:

 - Academy: About 40mm